PaulAjOGAR/weather-app-django/README.md

 - If you see an import/URL error: ensure you are using the updated URLs (`/` for form+results, `/download/` for CSV) and that the app is installed.
 - If API calls fail: ensure you have internet access; the app uses Open-Meteo public APIs (no key required).
 Temporary external failures will surface as user-visible errors.
 - Date validation: Start date must be on or before the end date; adjust the dates if you see validation errors.
-- Range limit: The date range is limited to 92 days to match the original Streamlit app’s constraint.
+- Range: No enforced maximum date range.
+Very large spans may take longer to load and depend on Open‑Meteo data availability.
 - Timezone: The API uses `timezone=auto` for results.

 ## Development Commands (reference)